sachinym/Github-Advanced-Security/Module4-CodeScanning.md

    ![Picture1](./images/ar04.png)

-## Task 1: Introduction to Code Scanning
+## Introduction to Code Scanning

 Code scanning in GitHub is a powerful feature designed to enhance the security of your software projects by automatically identifying and alerting you to potential security vulnerabilities in your codebase.
 Leveraging advanced static analysis techniques, and code scanning helps detect security flaws, bugs, and other issues early in the development process, enabling developers to address them proactively before they escalate into larger problems.

-## Task 2: What is CodeQL and how is it different from other static analysis tools?
+## What is CodeQL and how is it different from other static analysis tools?

 1. Code Scanning, powered by the CodeQL engine, performs thorough static analysis by accessing source code and integrating with the build process for compiled languages (or simulating compilation for interpreted languages).
 This approach ensures precise mapping of data flow and the ability to differentiate between remote and local sources.